-At its meeting dated February 19, 2013, the Supervisory Board decided to adjust the terms of the severance compensation that Rémy de Tonnac and Pascal Didier benefit from.
-Each of them has heretofore the right to claim such compensation in the event of:
+At its meeting dated February 19, 2013, the Supervisory Board decided to adjust the terms of the severance compensation that Pascal Didier benefits from.
+The latter has heretofore the right to claim such compensation in the event of:

-- (i) termination or non-renewal of his term of office as member of the Management Board (or dismissal) for a reason other than gross negligence (faute lourde) in the meaning of the jurisprudence of the labor division of the French Supreme Court (chambre sociale de la cour de cassation), - (ii) resignation for good cause (either due to a significant reduction in duties and responsibilities, a reduction in compensation (including fixed compensation, benefits in kind, target variable compensation, or severance compensation), or a change in his or her work location to another country, in every case without his or her consent) within six months of a change in control of the Company in the meaning of Article L. 233-3 of the French Commercial Code, or - (iii) termination or resignation of his term of office as member of the Management Board (or dismissal), following a significant disagreement between the Supervisory Board and the Management Board regarding the strategy carried out by the Management Board, irrespective of whether such strategy was carried out pursuant to a change in control of the Company.
+- (i) termination or non-renewal of his term of office as member of the Management Board (or dismissal) for a reason other than gross negligence (faute lourde) in the meaning of the jurisprudence of the labor division of the French Supreme Court (chambre sociale de la cour de cassation), - (ii) resignation for good cause (either due to a significant reduction in duties and responsibilities, a reduction in compensation (including fixed compensation, benefits in kind, target variable compensation, or severance compensation), or a change in his work location to another country, in every case without his consent) within six months of a change in control of the Company in the meaning of Article L. 233-3 of the French Commercial Code, or - (iii) termination or resignation of his term of office as member of the Management Board (or dismissal), following a significant disagreement between the Supervisory Board and the Management Board regarding the strategy carried out by the Management Board, irrespective of whether such strategy was carried out pursuant to a change in control of the Company.